How to create the perfect home office setup for remote working

 While remote workers should relish the benefits of being close to friends and family while working, some may prefer a more formal approach to signaling their availability.

-For example, the Luxafor Flag and Luxafor Switch light indicators utilize a color system to alert those around you (or outside of your home office) whether or not they are free to interrupt without requesting permission.
+For example, the Luxafor Flag light indicator utilizes a color system to alert those around you (or outside of your home office) whether or not they are free to interrupt without requesting permission.

 Alternatively, if you have access to a nearby light fixture, install a color-changing smart bulb connected to your phone or computer to change the color to indicate availability.